 Until the late 2000s gradient used for attracting attention, now it comes back to enhance flat design bringing depth and dimension to the interface.

 The sphere of gradients is further developed with vibrant color palettes.
 Depending on colors used in the design you can set the mood for your app and change people’s perception of the interface.
 Use bold colors to create energetic feel, soft colors to create the perception of trust, pastel colors for a calming and serene experience.

 It matters what colors you choose.
 They have to be aligned with the emotional response you want to evoke in your audience, and furthermore, you need to know your audience to predict its response to the design you choose – so pay attention, please!

 Typography has an alike effect on user perception as colors.
 Typography speaks louder than words – this statement has more than 5 million results from google search, so it can be true.
 But is typography really matters?

-Well, despite the increasing emphasis on alternative ways to communicate with users such as animation and voice UI, the text has remained the main method to convey the key idea of the app and motivate users to take action.
+There’s an increasing emphasis on alternative ways to communicate with users such as animation and voice UI.
+Still, text is the main method to convey the key idea of the app and motivate users to take action.
 The time when the text was displayed in a straight line, in the same size and font passed a long time ago.
 Now it’s time when typography comes first, the text follows.